Jaaron Simmons: College career

 Simmons began his college career with Houston, choosing to play for the Cougars over several mid-major programs.
 He sat out for the 2014–15 season to transfer to Ohio, for whom he had an immediate impact, earning second-team and first-team All-Mid-American Conference (MAC) honors in 2017 and 2018, respectively.
 As a junior, he averaged 15.5 points and 7.9 assists per game, third in the nation.
 He transferred to Michigan for his senior campaign because he wanted to reach the NCAA Tournament.
 However, he received little playing time throughout the season with the national runner-up 2017–18 team playing as a backup point guard to Zavier Simpson.

 Professional career

 On June 25, 2018, Simmons signed his first professional contract with Union Neuchâtel in Switzerland.

 Coaching career

 In 2019, Simmons returned to Michigan to become a graduate manager of the basketball team.
 He was promoted to the position of video analyst in 2020.
-He is now currently an assistant coach for the Wright State University Men’s Basketball Team.
+After five years on staff at Michigan, he was hired as an assistant coach for the Wright State Raiders men's basketball Team.